Senior Living Communities in the Modern Age

 Myth #5 – Paying for Senior Living Is More Expensive Than Living at Home

-Reality – Some families looking into senior living are often surprised by the sticker shock of monthly rates.
-While cost varies depending on apartment size or levels of care, the average cost of senior living is often comparable or even less than receiving the same services and support at home.
-Even for those who have paid off their mortgage, homeownership is still costly.
-Consider insurance, taxes, upkeep and repairs, utilities, and emergency expenses.
-At a senior living community, everything is included in one convenient rate – not to mention the convenience of having entertainment, social events, housekeeping services, an on-site gym, and medical support if ever needed right in your community.
+For those who have paid off their mortgage, homeownership is still costly.
+Consider insurance, taxes, upkeep, repairs, utilities, and emergency expenses.
+At a senior living community, everything is included in one convenient rate.
+Not to mention, the convenience of having entertainment, social events, housekeeping services, an on-site gym, and medical support if ever needed right in your community.

 Myth #6 – I Won’t Be Able to See My Friends as Frequently

-Reality – Senior living communities like The Ohio Masonic Communities are quite visitor-friendly.
-Both common areas and private residences accommodate guests, family get-togethers and even parties.
-Friends are always welcome to join in an activity or stop by for lunch.
 Just because your residence changes doesn’t mean your social life has to.
-Actually, many choose to move to a senior living community because they desire to have a more active social life.
-Making new friends is one of the best parts of moving to a senior living community!
+Many choose to move to a senior living community because they desire to have a more active social life.
+Making new friends is one of the best parts of moving to a community!

 Myth #7 – Meals Are Plain and Unappetizing